Dane Lloyd: Canadian NRA

 In 2009, at the age of 18 he announced his intention on Facebook to create a National Rifle Association of Canada.
 However, during his October 2017 by-election campaign, Lloyd stated that his views had changed since 2009 and he now favours a "commitment to cost-effective gun control programs designed to keep guns out of the hands of criminals while respecting the rights of law-abiding Canadians to own and use firearms responsibly."

 Feminazis

 Lloyd used the term 'feminazis' while commenting on a Facebook post regarding Guelph University's 2009 decision to close its women studies program—something he since regrets and said in October 2017 "is not a term he would use today".

-Support for General Lee
+On the removal of historical monuments

 In 2015 he commented on a Facebook post referencing an article from the Russia Today website opposing the removal of a 1945 memorial to Confederate General Robert E. Lee from a park in Baltimore, stating that despite being on the wrong side of the Civil War "his actions at the end of the war did much to heal and unite a deeply divided nation."

 Personal life

-Lloyd is married to Raechel.
-He attended a Baptist Church in St. Albert, Alberta, and worships regularly with the Anglican Network in Canada denomination.
+Lloyd is married to Raechel and has three children.
+He attends a Baptist Church in St. Albert, Alberta, and worships regularly with the Anglican Diocese of Canada denomination when he is in Ottawa.